Recreating the Country

 ...the backyard planting

 About two years had passed since the grassland party and Cathy was surprised at how well her family had adapted to the new backyard.
-Instead of a regularly mown grassy patch, it was now a accidental meadow with a mosaic of colour.
+Instead of a regularly mown lawn it was now a low maintenance colourful grassland meadow.

-Her four-year-old loved running through the wildflowers and watching the white and brown butterflies flutter into the air around her.
-There was something wonderful about seeing a carefree child, arms raised, eyes looking upwards, red curls twinkling in the sun, following the silent random flight of the fluttering butterflies.
+Her four-year-old loved running through the wildflowers and watching the white and brown butterflies rise into the air around her.
+There was something wonderful about seeing a carefree child, arms raised, red curls twinkling in the sun, eyes looking upwards following the silent flight of the delicate and graceful butterflies.

 5 Comments